 Teams are made up of a maximum of four combinations per nation; the three best scores from the first competition and each round of the second competition count towards the team result.
 All four rounds count towards qualification for the ‘final four’ individual competition.

-All athletes compete an Individual and Team qualifying round before the top ten best teams and the top 50 placed athletes go forward to compete the second Individual qualifier and the Team final.
-The team result is calculated by adding together the three best placed athlete scores after the first and second qualifying competitions (and both rounds from the second competition).
+All athletes compete an Individual / Team qualifying round before the top ten best teams and the top 60 placed athletes go forward to compete the second Individual qualifier / Team final.
+The team result is calculated by adding together the three best placed athlete scores after the first and second qualifying rounds.

 AT A NATIONS CUP